Chemaclass/phel-snake/README.md

 > I thought it might be useful to create a simplified version as introduction to the fundamentals of the language and the game itself.

-- In the simplified version you will find just the snake inside the board.
+- In the simplified version, you will find just the snake inside the board.
-- In the full version the snake will increase the speed as it reaches to goals.
+- In the full version, the snake will increase the speed as it reaches to goals.

 ## How to play